 If insomnia is a problem, the first things to address are medical problems that may be interfering with sleep.
 These include sleep apnea, restless legs syndrome, gastro-esophageal reflux disease (GERD) or heartburn, heart failure, pain, frequent urination, and medication.
 Alcohol too interferes with good, restorative sleep.

 Second, while sleeping pills work, they are best used on a short-term basis.
+Even in the short term, sleeping pills can have side effects, such as impairing your ability to think clearly and leading to falls.
 In the long-term they can be habit-forming, lose effectiveness, and some may contribute to cognitive decline.

 Third, basic sleep hygiene measures are important for just about everyone; a previous post describes them.